Our Response to COVID-19

-- All patients will be screened before an appointment is scheduled, by phone before arrival on the day of their appointment, and at the door before they complete the registration process.
+- All patients will be screened before an appointment is scheduled and at the door before they complete the registration process.
 Those who have experienced any of the following will not be scheduled:

 - Fever, coughing or shortness of breath, congestion, or sore throat;